wanforge/quotes/README.md

 - 🎷 In the business world, the rearview mirror is always clearer than the windshield.
 - 🎺 I've missed more than 9000 shots in my career.
 I've lost almost 300 games.
 26 times, I've been trusted to take the game winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed.
 - 🎼 If there is no struggle, there is no progress.
+- 🏆 I am an optimist.
+It does not seem too much use being anything else.
 - 💎 I do not know the American gentleman, god forgive me for putting two such words together.
 - 💡 Irrigators channel waters; fletchers straighten arrows; carpenters bend wood; the wise master themselves.
 - 💧 I am always ready to learn although I do not always like being taught.